Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Robust Output-Feedback -Design

-We do not specify the multiplier set $\Pb_e(\Vb_e)$ because it is not relevant for our purposes and as we are only interested in the lower bound $\ga_\mathrm{gs}$.
-The latter can again be a good indicator for measuring the conservatism of the upper bounds that we compute later on.
-Moreover, there is no hope to find a robust controller \eqref{RS::eq::con_of2} achieving an closed-loop energy gain smaller than $\ga_\mathrm{gs}$ based on the analysis conditions in Lemma \ref{RS::lem::stab}.
-As in previous sections the dual iteration is initialized by the design of a suitable full-information controller.
-For robust synthesis, such a controller is of the form
+We do not specify the multiplier set $\Pb_e(\Vb_e)$ since it is not relevant for our purposes and because we are only interested in the lower bound $\ga_\mathrm{gs}$; it can be constructed similarly as in \cite{Sch00}.
+Again, such lower bounds can be good indicators for measuring the conservatism of the upper bounds that are generated by our algorithms.

+As in both previous sections, the dual iteration is initialized by the design of a suitable full-information controller.
+For robust synthesis, such a controller is of the form $u = F\t y = (F_1, F_2, F_3)\t y$ with $\t y := (x^T, w^T, d^T)^T$.
 Hence, these controllers are even able to measure the uncertain signal $w = \Del z$ in addition to the state $x$ and the disturbance $d$.
 Synthesizing such controllers is not difficult.
 Indeed, an application of the elimination lemma \ref{RS::lem::elimination} leads to the following result.

 \begin{lemma} There exists some full-information gain $F$ such that the analysis LMIs \eqref{RS::lem::lmi_stab} are feasible for the system